-So given that there are now thousands of people worldwide who make their living by being an optimiser, what exactly do they do?
+So given that there are now thousands of people worldwide who make their living by being an optimisation expert, what exactly do they do?

-An optimiser is the star of the show when it comes to getting more sales from your website.
+An optimisation expert is the star of the show when it comes to getting more sales from your website.
 He or she is person who ‘optimises’ a website to improve the visitor experience and get them to spend more money.
 There are three ways users might spend more: